Skip to content

 • Extraordinary payments into a pension fund.

-You can read a full snapshot of funding requirements and eligibility in the Treasury’s Quick Reference Guide; and request your funds in a few easy steps through the online Treasury Submission Portal.
+Quick Reference Guide; and request your funds in a few easy steps through the online Treasury Submission Portal.

-Step 2: Understand when and how your government will receive the money, and what information
+Step 2: Understand when and how your government will receive the money, and what information you will need to apply

 Funding allocations have been updated as of May 25th, 2021, and are predetermined -- you can find the amounts for States and Counties here, allocations for local governments (cities) here, and allocations for non-entitlement units (local governments serving populations of 50,000 or below) here.